-• On user level it is decided whether the user has only read or read and write rights.
+On user level it is decided whether the user has only read or read and write rights.

-10.5.3.4 User Roles
+10.6.1.4 User Roles

-User role allows user to give access to predefined sets of functionality of the Online Service.
+User role allows user to give access to predefined sets of functionalities of the Online Service.
 A market party can have service providers linked to these different roles.